yuvalmGS/gigaspaces-wiki-jekyll/sbp/embedding-xap-for-oems.markdown

 Installation of XAP is just as easy as getting XAP is: since it's a simple archive, unzip it into a directory of your choice.

-On Windows, for example, one might install it into {{C:\tools\}}, leading to an installation directory of {{C:\tools\gigaspaces-xap-premium-8.0.5\}}.
+On Windows, for example, one might install it into `C:\tools\`, leading to an installation directory of `C:\tools\gigaspaces-xap-premium-8.0.5\`.

-In a UNIX environment, you might install it into {{/usr/local/}}, which would result in a final installation directory of {{/usr/local/gigaspaces-xap-premium-8.0.5/}}.
+In a UNIX environment, you might install it into `/usr/local/`, which would result in a final installation directory of `/usr/local/gigaspaces-xap-premium-8.0.5/`.

 h2.
 Running the GigaSpaces Agent

 A GigaSpaces node is best facilitated through the use of a service called the "[Grid Service Agent|XAP91:The Grid Service Agent]," or GSA.

-The simplest way to start a node with GigaSpaces is just to invoke the GSA in the GigaSpaces home directory, preferably in its own command shell (although you can easily start a background process with {{start}} or {{nohup}} if desired):
+The simplest way to start a node with GigaSpaces is just to invoke the GSA in the GigaSpaces home directory, preferably in its own command shell (although you can easily start a background process with `start` or `nohup` if desired):

 {gdeck:deckName1|top}
 {gcard:Windows}